Medical Marijuana Attorney

 Under Pennsylvania drug possession laws, possession of marijuana for recreational "non-medical" use is still illegal and could subject you to criminal penalties for drug possession.

-Cannabis flower is the most recent addition to the approved list and was previously unavailable.
+The cannabis flower is the most recent addition to the approved list and was previously unavailable.
 However, it is important to note that smoking a cannabis flower is still illegal.
 If a person wishes to use cannabis flower medicinally, he or she must consume it by vaporization.

 Limits on Purchasing Medical Marijuana in Pennsylvania

-Medical marijuana dispensaries are permitted to sell up to a 30 day supply of the medicine to a patient.
+Medical marijuana dispensaries are permitted to sell up to a 30-day supply of the medicine to a patient.
 Records must be kept of each amount obtained.
 Patients can then "re-up" their 30 days supplies in the last 7 days of the amount they have, in order to get a refill.

 These limits are strictly enforced.
-If you have more than the 30 day supply amount, the possession of that marijuana is illegal under Pennsylvania drug possession laws.
+If you have more than the 30-day supply amount, the possession of that marijuana is illegal under Pennsylvania drug possession laws.
 Significant criminal penalties can be imposed as a result, even if you honestly were just using marijuana for medicinal purposes.
 Never try to go around the system to obtain more than you are permitted or prescribed.

 Patients Who Qualify